Get our carefully curated newsletter straight to your inbox.

 Moreover, in other situations, an investor would need to apply for 20 different loans for each property.
 All this hassle could be avoided if a 20-unit building is purchased instead.

 Some real estate investors may not appreciate property management and use a property management company instead to manage day-to-day rental activities such as screening tenants, collecting rental payments, and providing general property maintenance oversight.
-A property manager often charges the property owner a portion of the monthly income generated by a property.

-Many investors who own one or two single family homes are not able to afford a property manager given their modest portfolio.
 Every month, the amount of money generated by multi family properties enables the owners the benefit of contracting with companies for services like property management without reducing their margins.

 There is no one-size-fits-all strategy here.
 Your decision of whether or not to buy a multi family home depends on factors that are unique to each person.
 But here are some that you may want to consider: